Frequently Asked Questions

 • a visible and powerful deterrent ensuring communities are safe and feel safer

-Aircraft provide vital support for police ground operations and is one of a number of key assets available to the police.
-In hunts for suspects or missing persons they can clear large areas that would otherwise tie up many officers for many hours in prolonged searches, as well as checking inaccessible or dangerous areas such as roofs, including through use of infra red detection.
+Aircraft provide vital support for police ground operations and are one of a number of key assets available to the police.
+In searches for suspects or missing persons they can clear large areas that would otherwise tie up many officers for many hours, as well as checking inaccessible or dangerous areas such as roofs, through use of infra-red detection technology.

-In public order situations they provide – literally – an overview enabling commanders to make the most effective deployments and respond quickly to emerging problems.
+In public order situations they provide an overview enabling commanders to make the most effective deployments and respond quickly to emerging problems.

 Where are the bases located?